OneAppExchange/levelup/sessions/session-02.md

 # Session 2
 Now what we will do is to add the avility to create a lwc but changing the name.

+The goal will be understand relation between properties and html attributes

+More information about the [@api decorator click here](https://lwc.dev/guide/reference#%40api)

 ## Coding
 We will use our first decorator @api.
 This decorator is binding a Javascript property with a Template property, so now the template has a property called name, and we can set a value from the template.